SeargeDP/SeargeSDXL/README.md

 Find information about the latest changes here.

+## What's new in v4.1?
+This update contains bug fixes that address issues found after v4.0 was released.

+### Bug Fixes
+- The high resolution latent detailer was not properly set up in the processing pipeline and did nothing
+- The debug printer node was broken - I didn't notice that because it was not connected in any of the v4.0 workflows
+- A bug related to generating with batch sizes larger than 1 has been fixed, it's now working properly

+### Other Changes
+- The images in the `examples` folder have been updated to embed the v4.1 workflow

 ## What's new in v4.0?
+This is the first release with the v4.x architecture of the custom node extension.

 ### Major Highlights
 - A **complete re-write** of the custom node extension and the SDXL workflow